EusdenLin/webauthn/README.md

 ### didClickRegister(for registration):
 * With event listener, the front-end would send form data(username) to server, the server would response with a json file with some authentication options.
 * authentication options: challenge, allow_credentials, ...

+### navigator.credentials.get
+* gain the credential while register
+* The credential assertion will be posted to server for authentication.
+If the assertion is valid, then the user is allowed to login.